1800 A.D. to Present

 The facts (under construction):

-28 huge deep water mines containing 9 tons of explosives had been stored by the Italian fascists in the waters off Vergarola beach (map and toponomy) near the Pola cement factory.
+28 huge deep water mines containing 9 tons of explosives had been stored by the Italian fascists in the waters off Vergarola beach (toponomy) near the Pola cement factory.

 It is claimed that the mines were formally defused by the Italians before they retreated, but they remained in the bay.
 At approximately 2 PM, August 18, 1946, they exploded either by accident or were defused and set off deliberately by unidentified person[s], thereby killing 70 and wounding over 100 people (these numbers are not verified and may not be accurate).
 Most of the victims were bathers who had been attending an annual swimming event called "Scarioni".